Omiii9090/Bloging--Application/README.md

               5.Axios

+# What I Learn From This Project ?

+1.Best Way of coding   (The layered architecture style)

+2.Api creation,Spring boot, Spring Boot Annotation and their use

+3.lambok (TO reduce line of code and make my task easy)

+4.Model Mapper(Map objects)

+5.JwT Authentication process

+6.PostMan (API testing part)

+7.Swagger (Api Dcumentation)

 # Architecture And Flow OF Code:
 The layered architecture style is one of the most common architectural styles.
 The idea behind Layered Architecture is that modules or components with similar functionalities are organized into horizontal layers.
 As a result, each layer performs a specific role within the application.